-Saving the World From the Code Apocalypse
+The Coming Software Apocalypse

 Which sounds almost like a joke, but for proponents of the model-based approach, it’s an important point: We already know how to make complex software reliable, but in so many places, we’re choosing not to.
 Why?

 In 2011, Chris Newcombe had been working at Amazon for almost seven years, and had risen to be a principal engineer.
-He had worked on some of the company’s most critical systems, including the retail product catalog and the infrastructure that managed every Kindle device in the world.
+He had worked on some of the company’s most critical systems, including the retail-product catalog and the infrastructure that managed every Kindle device in the world.
 He was a leader on the highly prized Amazon Web Services team, which maintains cloud servers for some of the web’s biggest properties, like Netflix, Pinterest, and Reddit.
-Before Amazon, he’d helped build the backbone of Steam, the world’s largest online gaming service.
+Before Amazon, he’d helped build the backbone of Steam, the world’s largest online-gaming service.
 He is one of those engineers whose work quietly keeps the internet running.
 The products he’d worked on were considered massive successes.
 But all he could think about was that buried deep in the designs of those systems were disasters waiting to happen.

 “Human intuition is poor at estimating the true probability of supposedly ‘extremely rare’ combinations of events in systems operating at a scale of millions of requests per second,” he wrote in a paper.
 “That human fallibility means that some of the more subtle, dangerous bugs turn out to be errors in design; the code faithfully implements the intended design, but the design fails to correctly handle a particular ‘rare’ scenario.”